Menu

 What are the expected results from a hair cloning procedure?

 The anticipated outcomes from a hair cloning procedure can vary, but generally, it involves the potential growth of new hairs in previously bald or thinning areas.
 Early trials have shown promising results, with significant hair regrowth observed in treated individuals.
+The goal of hair cloning procedures is to produce healthy hair by generating new, functional hair follicles.

 What factors determine the hair cloning cost and hair cloning transplant cost?